 It took just two weeks to go from StrideUp application to having their offer accepted on the new house.
 The same agent who was selling their home was managing their purchase of the new one so things went smoothly at the outset.
 However, unexpected complications during the conveyancing process meant that the target October completion was missed.
 It was with great relief that in early December, they completed on the property.
 Terry’s father helped them pack and move the contents of their house to the new red-brick home a short distance away.
 “Around the corner”, jokes Amber.

-While later than planned, settling in during the run up to Christmas was an ideal time to put down some roots and familiarise themselves with their new neighborhood.
+While later than planned, settling in during the run up to Christmas was an ideal time to put down some roots and familiarise themselves with their new neighbourhood.
 Amber says “it was the perfect time to get to know the neighbours by popping around with Christmas cards.
-We've had a couple of them knock and send some Christmas cards back.
+We’ve had a couple of them knock and send some Christmas cards back.
 So it was nice timing.
 I think it broke the ice a little bit.”
 The extra bedroom has made a massive difference and their seventeen-year-old has thoroughly enjoyed putting her own stamp on the new space.

 “Because our last house was new, she didn’t really get to decorate.
 This time around, she’s been very pleased.
 She’s been able to put things up and make it just how she would like it.”